Towards Safe, Explainable, and Regulated Autonomous Driving: Abstract

 \section{Abstract}

-There has been growing interest in the development and deployment of autonomous vehicles on modern road networks over the last few years, encouraged by the empirical successes of powerful artificial intelligence approaches (AI), especially in the applications of deep and reinforcement learning.
-However, there have been several road accidents with ``autonomous'' cars that prevent this technology from being publicly acceptable at a wider level.
-As AI is the main driving force behind the intelligent navigation systems of such vehicles, both the stakeholders and transportation jurisdictions require their AI-driven software architecture to be safe, explainable, and regulatory compliant.
-We present a framework that integrates autonomous control, explainable AI architecture, and regulatory compliance to address this issue and further provide several conceptual models from this perspective, to help guide future research directions.
+There has been recent and growing interest in the development and deployment of autonomous vehicles, encouraged by the empirical successes of powerful artificial intelligence techniques (AI), especially in the applications of deep learning and reinforcement learning.
+However, as demonstrated by recent traffic accidents, autonomous driving technology is not fully reliable for safe deployment.
+As AI is the main technology behind the intelligent navigation systems of self-driving vehicles, both the stakeholders and transportation regulators require their AI-driven software architecture to be safe, explainable, and regulatory compliant.
+In this paper, we propose a design framework that integrates autonomous control, explainable AI (XAI), and regulatory compliance to address this issue, and then provide an initial validation of the framework with a critical analysis in a case study.
+Moreover, we describe relevant XAI approaches that can help achieve the goals of the framework.